apache/beam/playground/get_your_code.md

 ### Source 2.
 Playground Unlisted Database

-If your snippet is less useful to public for learning but still beneficial to some group of people, you can put it into the same database as the Playground Visible Catalog but make it unlisted.
+If your snippet is not as significant to show to everyone in the dropdown but still is a good example of some feature, you can put it into the same database as the Playground Visible Catalog but make it unlisted.
+This is the recommended method for snippets for the Beam website documentation.

 Advantages: